IVPLaboratory/UniCD/README.md

 ## NUC Software

-We have developed an correction software, allowing users to upload various non-uniform images for real-time processing.
+We have developed correction software that allows users to upload various non-uniform images for real-time processing.
 Our method does not require retraining and demonstrates excellent universal applicability across diverse scenarios.
 Our correction software currently only provides processing results based on the non-uniformity correction algorithm from the CVPR paper and can run on both Linux and Windows systems.

 Usage steps: